 There is no required text for this course.
 However, each student will need to research information specific to individual projects.
 Should you need any assistance, the instructor is willing and eager to meet with you.
 Do not silently fail.
 Get help.

-You may use the computers in the general lab area in the Smith Computer Center.
-There will also be lab assistants in these labs.
-You will also have access to virtual machines to complete most of the tasks.
+You may use the computers in the Smith Computer Center.
+There will also be lab assistants to help you.

 Assignments and Exams

 The student is responsible for obtaining and reading the material pertinent to their project.
 Feel free to bring questions from the reading to class or to office hours.

 Assignments will be graded for accuracy of function and style of design.
 Programs that do not compile will receive no credit.
 It is important that you start early and get each of your assignments done before its due date.
 Many problems will take much longer to solve in a single sitting than in many shorter sessions.
 Give yourself time to think; sleep on difficult problems.
 Finish early so you can go back and refine your initial approach.